MicrosoftDocs/sql-docs/docs/connect/ado-net/distributed-transactions.md

 ## Configuring Distributed Transactions

  You may need to enable the MS DTC over the network in order to use distributed transactions.
-If have the Windows Firewall enabled, you must allow the MS DTC service to use the network or open the MS DTC port.
+If the server's local Windows Firewall is enabled, you must allow the MS DTC service to use the network or open the MS DTC port.

 ## See also